coreui/coreui/docs/content/4.0/getting-started/parcel.md

 ---
 layout: docs
 title: Parcel
-description: Learn how to include Bootstrap in your project using Parcel.
+description: Learn how to include CoreUI in your project using Parcel.
 group: getting-started
 toc: true
 ---